 I wondered to myself if my actions were coming from a place of dieting behavior (self-regulation).
 But it was actually a little more complicated for me.
 Part of my issue with overeating in the past, meaning eating past fullness and missing that cue, has been the thought that I don’t have enough.
 Not having enough, being enough, knowing enough, scarcity in general, has been an issue for me.
 Placing my food in a larger bowl could validate that, trigger that for me, right now.
 I don’t expect this to always be a trigger for me.

 Right now I’m realizing what serves me, what helps me, and that my friends is self-care as I see it.

-Another example that’s not quite as esoteric and complicated: I’m currently learning to eat intuitively as you can probably tell.
-As I practice, I’m eating what feels good, the things my body tells me, “yes, this is what we want right now.”
+Another example that’s not quite as esoteric and complicated: I’m currently learning to eat intuitively.
+As I practice, I’m eating what feels good.
+Choosing when my body tells me, “yes, this is what we want right now.”
 I love it when my body tells me as it did today, “meat protein is your jam today.”
 Sometimes I think about it a bit more.
-For instance I realized I haven’t had any substantial carbs today other than the milk in my coffee and I thought to myself, “I can change that this evening.”
+For instance I realized I haven’t had any substantial carbs today other than the milk in my coffee and I thought to myself, “I can change that.”
 So as I embark on my recovery and because I am a perfectionist as so many others with an ED, I want to do this well, right?!
 Which means to me, I don’t want to cut foods out of my repertoire as that could signal an issue.
 Hmmm….how then does my lactose intolerance fit in?

 As I practice, I’m eating what feels good, the things my body tells me, “yes, this is what we want right now.”